1121 Director of Fitness and Athletic Training – West Plains

 SUPERVISION

-The Director of Fitness and Athletic Training – West Plains receives supervision from the Associate Vice-Chancellor for University/Community Programs with athletic program oversight provided by the Director of Athletics – West Plains.
+The Director of Fitness and Athletic Training – West Plains receives supervision from the Associate Vice-Chancellor for Athletics and Community Engagement with athletic program oversight provided by the Director of Athletics – West Plains.
 The Director exercises considerable independent judgment in the management of the Aquatics and Wellness Program.
 The Director exercises supervision of any student or non-student assistants who may be employed in the Aquatics and Wellness Program.

 OFFICE OF HUMAN RESOURCES